GridTools/gt4py/CODING_GUIDELINES.md

 ## Testing

+Testing components is a critical part of a software development project.
+We follow

 - Tests best-practises: factory boy, pytest-cases, other pytest-plugins, make them parallelizable ??
 + factories and test input data (factory boy? pytest-cases?)
-Napoleon google/numpy style docstrings (and use sections.
-Doctests are cool for small things but not a fully replacement of unit tests).
+-Doctests are cool for small things but not a fully replacement of unit tests).
 Learn sphinx and RST, napoleon tags for beautiful but lightweight docstrins.

 ## Tools